sealinesun/php--repository/README.md

 use Guillermoandrae\Models\AbstractModel;

-final class WidgetModel extends AbstractModel
+final class WidgetModel extends AbstractModel // the "final" is optional {
-{
     // add your constructor and getters
 }
 ```

-I like to build immutable models, but how you use them is really up to you.
+I generally build immutable models, but how you use them is entirely up to you.

 ## Testing
 Run the following command to make sure you don't ruin the code coverage percentage: